athalhammer/erdi8-py/README.md

 **Note**: This will never start with a zero or will in any way generate "number only" strings.

 ### Advanced (xid)
 See also [`xid`](https://github.com/rs/xid).
-With `erdi8` encoding you "lose" some of the properties (i.e. k-sortedness) while gaining others, i.e. omitting problematic `[0, 1, l]`, reducing to 19 characters only, always start with a char.
+With `erdi8` encoding you "lose" some of the properties (i.e. k-sortedness) while gaining others, i.e. omitting problematic `[0, 1, l]`, reducing to 19 characters only (at least until 2065 where it will switch to 20) and always start with a char.
 Note: The properties of `xid`s are not really lost as there is a bijective transformation via the int value of the 12 bytes of the xid.
-If you want to omitt "bad" words you can use the `safe=True` erdi8 option and the character count stays 20 as in `xid`.
+If you want to omitt "bad" words you can use the `safe=True` erdi8 option and the character count increases to 20 (unti 2081 after which it will switch to 21; until ~2105 where it will switch to 22).
 ```
 $ python3